In Partnership With

 Dr. Doug Rosenau is a Licensed Psychologist, Marriage & Family Therapist, and Diplomat of the American Board of Sexology (ABS).
 Another pioneer in Christian sex therapy, Doug is a popular speaker and the best-selling author of A Celebration of Sex.
 He is a full clinical member of the Society for Sex Therapy and Research (SSTAR), and he teaches Human Sexuality as an adjunct professor at Dallas Theological Seminary, Reformed Theological Seminary, and Richmont Graduate University.
 Dr. Rosenau is a graduate of Dallas Theological Seminary (Th.M.), and received his doctorate (Ed.D.) from Northern Illinois University.
 As Co-Founder and Director of Vision of the Christian organization Sexual Wholeness, Inc., he has helped to create the Institute for Sexual Wholeness that trains Christian sex therapists and educators.

 This advanced course takes an in-depth look at treatment for sexual dysfunction.
 Areas of primary focus include the diagnosis and treatment of sexual dysfunctions specific to desire, pain, arousal and orgasm.

-Within the context of this 22-hour workshop, participants will be able to:
+As a result of this presentation, participants will be able to:

 Basic Topic Schedule